Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Discussion

-Medium sized models performed best on multiple datasets but showed no significant differences in WER from their smaller variants.
-Given the higher computational cost and training time of Medium models, Small Whisper models may be a more resource-efficient option for future clinical utilization in single-word speech tasks, especially if scaling to larger datasets.

-Models fine-tuned on healthy (\textit{ft-h}), patient (\textit{ft-p}) and combined (\textit{ft-hp}) SONIVA-Naming datasets showed comparable verbatim transcription and target detection performance on patient speech, which suggests that fine-tuning on age-matched healthy task-specific data may provide sufficient generalizability for patient data transcription for the same task.
+This suggests that fine-tuning on age-matched, task-specific healthy speech may generalize sufficiently to patient data for the same task.
 This is particularly relevant in clinical applications since collection of healthy speech data is more accessible, and can facilitate a larger dataset for fine-tuning.

-Further, comparable performance between \textit{ft-h}), (\textit{ft-p}) and (\textit{ft-hp}) models suggests that the main performance advantage comes from fine-tuning Whisper on short-form speech produced in the single-word Naming task, irrespective of the data source.
-This highlights the necessity of adapting foundation models to specific task paradigms to improve performance.
+Further, comparable performance between \textit{ft-h}, \textit{ft-p} and \textit{ft-hp} models on patient speech suggests that the main performance advantage comes from fine-tuning Whisper on short-form speech produced in the single-word Naming task, irrespective of the data source.